Varroosis Disease of Honey Bees

 Diagnostic Methods

 - Sugar Roll: Dust sample bees with powdered sugar in a Varroa tester jar.
-Shake the jar causing mites to fall off.
+Shake the jar, causing mites to fall off.
 Then we can count sugar-coated mites.

-Threats to Bee Health and Colony
+Threats to Bee Colony Health

 Management and Control Strategies